Bart the General: Plot

 Bart gets into a fight with Nelson Muntz, the school bully, after Nelson's friends stomp on a box of cupcakes that Lisa baked for Miss Hoover's birthday party.
 Nelson beats up Bart after school and warns him to expect the same pummeling the next day.
 Marge encourages Bart to reason with Nelson, but Homer urges him to bend the rules and fight dirty.
-Bart follows Homer's advice and gets beaten up again.
+Bart follows Homer's advice but gets beaten up again.
 He turns to the toughest member of the Simpson family, Grampa, who introduces him to Herman, the crazed one-armed proprietor of an army surplus store called Herman's Military Antiques.
 After Herman teaches him military tactics, Bart declares war on Nelson and his gang of bullies.

-Bart enlists Nelson's other victims — nearly all of his friends and classmates — and trains them for combat.
-Herman commands from Bart's tree house as Bart leads his forces into battle.
-After they ambush Nelson and his minions, they commence saturation bombing with water balloons.
-Nelson's thugs surrender and Nelson is taken prisoner.
-He threatens to beat up Bart as soon as he is untied.
+Bart enlists all of Nelson's other victims — nearly all of his friends and classmates — and trains them for combat.
+With Herman commanding from Bart's tree house, Bart leads his forces into battle by ambushing Nelson and his minions.
+They commence saturation bombing with water balloons, forcing Nelson's thugs to surrender and Nelson to be taken prisoner, who threatens to beat up Bart as soon as he is untied.
 Herman drafts an armistice that states that Nelson will retain his honorary position and name but not hold any actual power.
 After Bart and Nelson sign the treaty, Marge serves cupcakes and peace prevails.

 During the epilogue, Bart tells the audience that contrary to the events of the episode, war is neither glamorous nor fun, and states that there are no winners and very few good wars.
-He also advises that the audience visit their local library for more information about war.
+He also advises that the audience visit their local library for more information about war then wishes the audience a goodnight.